Nick Perera: Playing career

-Professional
+Club

 After finishing college, Perera played a few matches with California-based Bakersfield Brigade of the USL Premier Development League where he was reunited with UC Santa Barbara teammates Tino Nuñez, Greg Curry, Jon Curry, and Andrew Proctor.
 Additionally, Eric Wynalda was also on the squad.

 Perera then joined Benidorm CF in Spain, before heading back to America to join San Diego Sockers where he played indoor soccer.
 Despite appearing in just 6 games, he scored 5 goals for the club.

 In the off-season, Perera joined Milwaukee Wave.
 Perera racked up 69 appearances, scoring 52 goals, before moving back to San Diego Sockers ahead of their 2014/15 season.
 In October 2016, Perera was traded to Ontario Fury.
-He appeared in 15 games for the Fury and scored 17 goals with 16 assists in his lone season with the club.
+He appeared in 15 games for the Fury scoring 17 goals with 16 assists in his lone season with the club.

 Perera was traded in the offseason from Ontario Fury to Syracuse Silver Knights.
 He appeared 3 times in November 2017 for the Silver Knights and scored 4 goals with two assists.
 In December 2017, it was announced that Perera was traded to Tacoma Stars.